Activiti/activiti-7-developers-guide/components/activiti-cloud-app/CloudConnectors.md

 You should be able to see in each terminal the output of each service.

 ## The Docker Compose Way
+With Docker Compose things are much simpler.
+But still not something that you will want to use in production.
+With Docker Compose (as soon as you publish the docker images somewhere) you are enabled to not have maven, git or even java installed to run these services.

 ## The Kubernetes Way (with Minikube)